MarcinKonowalczyk/psll-lang/README.md

 - [ ] ??
 Move the command line code from psll.py to a bash script
 - [ ] Protect `set` and maybe some other keywords from accidentally writing something like `(set (x (set y 1)) (# line))`. `def` is already protected like that, so why not `set`.
 - [ ] `++` and `--` keywords (aka increment and decrement?)
+- [ ] Expanders shouldn't mutate nodes!
+  - [ ] @functional decorator?
+Is that a thing?
+- [ ] Make string expansion balanced binary
+  - [ ] ? should this be a compiler option...

 More on the 'project management' front:

 - [ ] ??
 Easier to use installation.
 Maybe a makefile which makes a symlink in the correct place...